 is both a domestic and international rate for academic fees; the same

 assessment rules apply for each rate.
 To determine how the fees in your program

-are assessed, check your account on the Student Web Service (ACORN/ROSI).
-The
+are assessed, check your account on the ACORN/ROSI.
+The academic fee charges

 This is a flat rate amount charged to all students in a program; there may be a